LorneWhiteway/lfi_project/README.md

 1. Go to the project directory
 2. `source ./set_environment_XXX.sh` where 'XXX' refers to the cluster being used ('splinter', 'hypatia', 'wilkes', or 'tursa'.)

-## locust cluster
+## locust machine

-1. The locust machine is at UCL, and is managed by [James Legg](mailto:j.legg@ucl.ac.uk).
-See [here](https://www.ucl.ac.uk/advanced-research-computing/here-now-new-platforms) for more information.
+1. UCL's locust machine has a Grace Hopper chip.
+It is managed by [James Legg](mailto:j.legg@ucl.ac.uk); see [here](https://www.ucl.ac.uk/advanced-research-computing/here-now-new-platforms) for more information.
 2. Project directory is `/data/gower_st/lfi_project`.

 ### How to build pkdgrav3 for use by locust